ricsanfre/pi-cluster/docs/_docs/monitoring.md

 The `kube-prometheus` project uses monitoring mixins to generate alerts and dashboards.
 Monitoring mixins are a collection of Jsonnet libraries that generate dashboards and alerts for Kubernetes.
 The [`kubernetes-mixin`](https://github.com/kubernetes-monitoring/kubernetes-mixin) is a mixin that generates dashboards and alerts for Kubernetes.
 The `node-exporter`, `coredns`, `grafana`, `prometheus` and `prometheus-operator` mixins are also used to generate dashboards and alerts for the Kubernetes cluster.

-Using [jsonnet](https://jsonnet.org/) the kuberentes dashboards and Prometheus rules can be generated from mixins
+Using [jsonnet](https://jsonnet.org/) the kubernetes dashboards and Prometheus rules can be generated from mixins

 Instead of installing go locally as described in the Adin's blog, we will generate a jsonnet development environment using docker to build everything and extract the required yaml files